MITLibraries/mitlibraries-theme-omeka/docs/architecture-decisions/0005-implement-an-accessible-navigation-system.md

-The issue is that the element triggering the flyout menu (the `<span class="sub-arrow"></span>` tag) is _inside_ the anchor element, making it challenging for users of assistive technologies to separate their interactions with the menu link and the submenu toggle.
+The issue is that the element triggering the flyout menu (the `<span class="sub-arrow"></span>` tag) is _inside_ the anchor element, making it challenging (if not impossible) for users of assistive technologies to separate their interactions with the menu link and the submenu toggle.

 The current release of SmartMenus (1.2.1) does not support placing this toggle element outside of the link element, so it will be necessary to replace it with